loxilb-io/loxilbdocs/docs/cmd.md

 ## How to build

-Note - loxilb docker has this built-in
+Note - loxilb docker has this built-in and there is no need to build it when using loxilb docker

 Install package dependencies